Child Disability Payment decision making guide

 - the backwards test.

-An application can be submitted for the mobility component for children in the 13 weeks before:
+An application can be submitted for children in the 13 weeks before:

 - their 3rd birthday for the higher rate (CDP regs, reg.
 13 (1))